 USCIS announced at the Spring AILA conference that the H-1B cap lottery should be completed as of April 11, 2016.
 As of the time of this blog post, there is no indication yet of the total number of petitions received.

 USCIS officials still say premium processing for selected H-1B cap cases will start no later than May 16, 2016 (note: the premium processing period will not begin until USCIS announces that H-1B cap premium processing is beginning; it does not start as of the date of the H-1B premium processing email receipt notice) .

 What Happens Next?

 1. We should begin receiving receipt notices for our clients’ cases that were selected in the H-1B lottery within the next several weeks.
 Please keep in mind that in recent years, this process has taken a number of weeks.
 Just because we do not receive a receipt notice immediately does not mean that your case was not selected.
-In recent years we have received receipt notices and rejections through May; the process may take longer this year in light of the higher filing volume.
+In recent years we have received receipt notices and rejections through May and June; we expect the same this year in light of the higher filing volume.

 2. We will also receive rejections – cases not selected in the H-1B lottery – over the next several weeks.

 3. We will notify the employer immediately as soon as we receive either a receipt or a rejection.
 Given the volume of filings, we ask that H-1B candidates contact their employer directly with any questions about the receipt/rejection of the H-1B filing.

 4. If an H-1B petition is selected, USCIS will either:

 b.
 Issue a request for evidence asking for additional information.
 Again, we will coordinate directly with the employer if there is an RFE.

 In either event, the H-1B candidate cannot start working in H-1B status until October 1, assuming the petition is approved.